HsKA-OSGIS/geobase-back/readme.md

   <code>  sudo service geoserver restart </code>

 <b> -Getting BfS Data into GeoServer </b> <br>
-BfS data is taken as a new vector data source using Web Feature Server in GeoServer using the retrieval URL from Data Interface page of BfS Server.
+BfS data is taken as a new vector data source by using Web Feature Server in GeoServer.
+The retrieval URL from Data Interface page of BfS Server is used.
 Then, required layers are published. <br>
  <a href="https://odlinfo.bfs.de/ODL/EN/service/data-interface/data-interface_node.html">Data Interface Page of BfS Website</a>

 <b> -Visual Studio Code </b> <br>
-To make changes in codes, Visual Studio Code (VS Code) was used.
+To make changes in codes, Visual Studio Code (VS Code) is used.

 ## Front-end: OpenLayers + Vite
 1. To visualise the map in website, firstly go to the directory of project in terminal and run the following code (requires Node 14+):